WarcraftXL/wxl-modern-render/README.md

 the engine + the D3D9 render-target / depth bind).
 They are exposed through `OnWorldRenderEnd`'s `superSampleSource` / `depthSource` / `proj`; the SSAA factor is driven through the proxy exports `WxlSetSsaaFactor` / `WxlGetSsaaFactor`.
 Everything above (the D3D12 backend and the effects) is this module's.
-`Framework` is a promotion candidate: once the effect set is proven it could move to the core as a reusable D3D12 helper any GPU-side module shares.
-See the verified hook map in `_docs/re_comprehension/335/render_pipeline_supersampling.md`.

 ## Layout